PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Small Language Models as Procedural Knowledge Models

 During inference, the student may generate logically and/or temporally ill-formed sequence of steps $\mathbf{y} =\{s_t\}_{t=1}^{T}$ as it is only trained to maximize the next-token probability.
 For example, in Figure \ref{fig:verifier-dec}, it may generate ``write a check'' at step 3 with relatively high confidence due to a spurious correlation between ``sales price'' and ``check''.
 We mitigate this issue via step-wise guided decoding.
 Rather than generating plans greedily, we instead generate step-by-step by sampling several candidate next steps and searching for those with a high log-probability under both the distilled student and a verifier.
 The verifier is tasked to check for sequential ordering and semantic completeness.
 In an embodied setting, the verifier could be taken over by any affordance or safety module \citep{saycan2022arxiv} that determines the executability of an action in a given environment.

-\textbf{Step Verifier.}\xspace\xspace We introduce an independent verifier, which is trained to check the validity of plan steps and encourage \model to produce more temporally and causally valid plans.
+\textbf{Step Verifier.}\xspace\xspace We introduce a verifier, which is trained to check the validity of plan steps and encourage \model to produce more temporally and causally valid plans.
 The verifier takes as input a goal, the plan-so-far and a candidate next step and outputs a continuous validity score $p_{\text{verifier}}(s_t|g, s_{<t})\in [0,1]$.

-We implement the verifier by fine-tuning a RoBERTa model \citep{liu2019roberta} to classify whether a candidate step is valid or invalid.
-For training data, we use steps from available human-written plans\footnote{Note that only a small-scale set of ground-truth plans is needed to train a verifier.} as positive examples (valid steps).
+We implement the verifier by fine-tuning a RoBERTa model \citep{liu2019roberta} to classify a candidate step as valid or invalid.
+For training, we reuse only 3K human-written plans from existing datasets \citep{proscript} to form positive examples (valid next steps).
 However, since no negative examples are readily available, we automatically create a set of invalid steps as pseudo-negative examples.
-Inspired by the common errors made by models, we design perturbations over ground-truth plans to target sequential ordering, semantic completeness, topicality, and fluency.
-See Appendix \ref{app:verifier} for details.
+Inspired by the common model errors, we design perturbations over ground-truth plans to target sequential ordering , semantic completeness , topicality, and fluency .\footnote{In total, we automatically create 47K +/- pairs of (plan-so-far, next-step) using 3K human-written plans.} See Appendix \ref{app:verifier} for details on perturbation strategies.
+Our verifier achieves an F1 score of 78\% on a held out test set.

 \textbf{Verifier-guided Step-wise Beam Search.}\xspace\xspace We illustrate our \textit{verifier-guided decoding} in Figure \ref{fig:verifier-dec}.
 The procedure generates a plan $\mathbf{y}=(s_1, ..., s_T)$ by sequentially sampling and pruning the next step candidate $s_t$.
-Concretely, at each iteration\footnote{Iteration refers to a full step in a plan.}, it selects and expands a size-$K$ beam of plan-so-far, $Y_{t-1}=\{s_{<t}^{k}\}_{k=1}^{K}$, and generates $N$ next-step candidates,
+Concretely, at each iteration , it selects and expands a size-$K$ beam of plan-so-far, $Y_{t-1}=\{s_{<t}^{k}\}_{k=1}^{K}$, and generates $N$ next-step candidates,

 where $||$ is concatenation, $x$ is a task-specific input, and $q$ is a decoding algorithm.
 We encourage exploration at each step, by generating candidates using multiple decoding methods such as beam search, and nucleus sampling with temperature $1.0$.